shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 * Chicken Drumsticks: You can grill any part of the chicken with BBQ sauce, but I love barbequing drumsticks.
 They are easy to eat and universally well-liked.
 Bonus, our kids devour them.

-* BBQ Sauce: I am sure there are many tasty BBQ sauces out there I don't know about, but our family go-to is Sweet Baby Ray's.
-This brand is always delicious, and they offer sugar-free, which makes everyone in the family happy.
+* BBQ Sauce: I am sure there are many tasty BBQ sauces out there I don't know about, but our family go-to is [Sweet Baby Ray's](https://amzn.to/2NsxauJ).
+This brand is always delicious, and they offer [sugar-free](https://amzn.to/2MYvhWR), which makes everyone in the family happy.

-*BBQ Rub: You can use your favorite rub, but we like the homemade blend noted above.
+* BBQ Rub: You can use your favorite rub, but we like our homemade used in this recipe.
+If you choose to go the store-bought route, we suggest using [Montreal's](https://amzn.to/2QOX1P8).

 #### What equipment do I need to make this recipe?